cazacov/ProjectEuler/README.md

 * Problem 15 - how to use [TTMath](https://www.ttmath.org/) library.
 * Problem 18 - read and parse text file.
 * Problem 24 - how to generate array permutations.
-* Problem 27 - Sieve of Eratosthenes algorithm
+* Problem 27 - Sieve of Eratosthenes algorithm.
 * Problem 42 - std::count_if and std::accumulate examples.
+* Problem 46 - test if number is a perfect square.